Organic Pork

 According to the USDA, certified organic means "agricultural products have been grown and processed according to specific standards of various state and private certification organizations."
 Certifying agents review farm applications and qualified inspectors conduct annual on-site inspections.
 Farm records track all management practices and materials used in organic production.

 Farm and processing operations that grow and process organic foods must be certified by USDA-accredited certifying agents.
 A certified operation must have a written Organic Farm Plan available to the public on request.
-An exception to the certification rule is made for operations with gross agricultural incomes of $5,000 or less.
+An exception to the certification rule is made for operations with gross agricultural incomes of less than $5,000.

 Marketing channels for organic products depend on the size of market.
 For national distribution, organic products in general tend to move from the farm level to a cooperative processor and on to retailers.
 Another possibility is for production to move from a processor and then to a distributor before reaching retail outlets.